Bitbol-Lab/Iterative_masking/README.md

 git clone git@github.com:Bitbol-Lab/Iterative_masking.git
 ```
 and move inside the root folder.
-One can the use directly the functions from the cloned repository or install it with an editable install using:
+One can the use directly the functions from the cloned repository (in the folder `Iterative_masking`) or install it with an editable install running:

 ```bash
 pip install -e .